Objective & Strategy

 adversely affect that sector or group of industries.

-are affected by market interest rates, the risk of actual issuer default on
+securities are affected by market interest rates, the risk of actual issuer

-interest or principal payments and the value of the underlying common
+default on interest or principal payments and the value of the underlying

-stock into which the convertible security may be converted.
-Additionally, a
+common stock into which the convertible security may be converted.

-convertible security is subject to the same types of market and issuer risks
+Additionally, a convertible security is subject to the same types of market

-as apply to the underlying common stock.
-In addition, certain convertible
+and issuer risks that apply to the underlying common stock.
+In addition,

-securities are subject to involuntary conversions and may undergo principal
+certain convertible securities are subject to involuntary conversions and may

 Invesco Oppenheimer International Growth Fund commentary